-LEARNING OUTCOMES Mastery The candidate should be able to: a. describe the structure of the CFA Institute Professional Conduct Program and the disciplinary review process for the enforcement of the Code of Ethics and Standards of Professional Conduct; b. explain the ethical responsibilities required by the Code of Ethics and the Standards of Professional Conduct, including the subsections of each standard.
+LEARNING OUTCOMES Mastery The candidate should be able to: a. describe the structure of the CFA Institute Professional Conduct Program and the process for the enforcement of the Code and Standards; b. state the six components of the Code of Ethics and the seven Standards of Professional Conduct; c. explain the ethical responsibilities required by the Code and Standards, including the sub-sections of each Standard.